John Adams Dix: Biography

-Dix was born in Boscawen, New Hampshire on July 24 1798, the son of Timothy Dix and Abigail Wilkins, and brother of composer Marion Dix Sullivan.
+Dix was born in Boscawen, New Hampshire, on July 24, 1798, the son of Timothy Dix and Abigail Wilkins, and brother of composer Marion Dix Sullivan.
 He was educated at Phillips Exeter Academy, and joined the US Army as an ensign in May 1813, serving under his father until the latter's death a few months later.
 He attained the rank of captain in August 1825 and resigned from the Army in December 1828.

 In 1826, Dix married Catherine Morgan, the adopted daughter of Congressman John J. Morgan, who gave Dix a job overseeing his upstate New York land holdings in Cooperstown.
-Dix and his wife moved to Cooperstown in 1828, and he practiced law in addition to overseeing the land holdings.
-In 1830, he was appointed by Governor Enos T. Throop as Adjutant General of the New York State Militia, and moved to Albany, New York.
+Dix and his wife moved to Cooperstown in 1828, where he also practiced law.
+In 1830, he was appointed by Governor Enos T. Throop as Adjutant General of New York, and moved to Albany.
 He was Secretary of State of New York from 1833 to 1839, and a member of the New York State Assembly (Albany Co.) in 1842.